cynefin-community/awesome-cynefin/README.md

 - [Black Elephants in our Safety Systems](http://gswong.com/black-elephants-in-our-safety-systems/) - COVID-19 is a black elephant.
 A black elephant is a cross between a black swan and the proverbial elephant in the room.
 Apr 6, 2020.
 - [A tour around the latest Cynefin iteration](http://www.chriscorrigan.com/parkinglot/a-tour-around-the-latest-cynefin-iteration/) - Mar 23, 2020.
 - [Complexity in the time of COVID-19](http://www.chriscorrigan.com/parkinglot/complexity-in-the-time-of-covid-19/) - Thinking this through with Cynefin and constraints.
 Mar 16, 2020.
+- [Cynefin St David's Day 2020 (1 of 5)](https://cognitive-edge.com/blog/cynefin-st-davids-day-2020-1-of-n/) - The changes from Obvious to Clear and Disordered to A/C. Mar 1, 2020.
 - [Navigating Complex Marketing Decisions With The Cynefin Framework](https://www.forbes.com/sites/forbestechcouncil/2019/11/13/navigating-complex-marketing-decisions-with-the-cynefin-framework/) - Nov 13, 2019.
 - [Cynefin and the Business Analyst / Product Owner](https://theitriskmanager.com/2014/09/02/cynefin-and-the-business-analyst-product-owner/) - Sept 2, 2014.
 - [A Leader’s Framework for Decision Making](https://hbr.org/2007/11/a-leaders-framework-for-decision-making) - by David J. Snowden and Mary E. Boone.
 Nov, 2007.